Hill throws 2 TD passes, Saints hold off Falcons 21-16

 INJURY REPORT

-Saints: CB Patrick Robinson left in the first half with a leg injury and did not return.
+Saints: CB Patrick Robinson left in the first half with a leg injury and did not return, leaving New Orleans shorthanded at that position.
+Robinson was starting in place of Janoris Jenkins, who missed the game with a knee injury.

+When Robinson went down, P.J.
+Williams moved over from safety to fill the spot.
+“P.J. always does the job when he comes in,” safety Marcus Williams said.
+“He’s like a Swiss army knife.”

-Falcons: S Riccardo Allen was done for the day after sustaining a concussion in the second half. … DE Jacob Tuioti-Mariner went out late in the game with a neck injury.
+Falcons: S Riccardo Allen was done for the day after sustaining a concussion in the second half.

+DE Jacob Tuioti-Mariner went out late in the game with a neck injury.

 UP NEXT